Michigan Highways: Since 1997.

 Only two blocks of the route followed by M-178 during its entire 13-year existence is shared with today's routing of M-28 at Munising: the segment from jct H-58 at E Munising Ave southerly along Cedar St to Onota St. The segment of M-28 from Onota St to Prospect St was constructed in the late 1940s.
 M-178, instead, continued southerly along Cedar St, then easterly along Prospect to the jct of M-28 at present-day M-28 and Prospect St.

-History: 1927 (Apr 28) – The 0.7 mile of Cedar St (E Munising Ave to Prospect St) and Prospect St (Cedar St to existing M-25 [which would become part of M-28 the next year])is officially determined as a state trunkline highway route.
-Indications are, however, this route is likely signed as part of M-94.
+History: 1927 (Apr 28) Updated 2026-03 The 0.7 mile of Cedar St (E Munising Ave to Prospect St) and Prospect St (Cedar St to existing M-25 [which would become part of M-28 in a couple months]) is officially established as a state trunkline highway route.
+Indications are, however, this route is signed as part of M-94.

 1941 (July 1) – The routes of M-94 and M-28 west of Munising are swapped, a change ordered by State Highway Commissioner G. Donald Kennedy "for the benefit of through traffic on M-28, a route which extends the length of the Upper Peninsula."
 The length of M-28 is now six miles shorter verus the route via Skandia, Sundell, Eben, Chatham and Forest Lake, while the overall length of M-94 is also shortened by six miles.
 The western terminus of M-94, formerly at Harvey south of Marquette, is relocated to US-41 southeast of Skandia.
 At Munising, M-94 turns southerly via Cedar St, supplanting the M-178 designation to a jct with M-28 at Alger Falls south of Munising where it now turns westerly following the former route of M-28 through Chatham to US-41 near Skandia.
 Similarly, M-28 now continues northerly, concurrently with M-94 (along the former M-178), from Alger Falls into Munsing, where it turns westerly at Munising Ave to replace M-94 through Christmas and past Au Train and Deerton to Harvey where it continues with US-41 through Marquette, Ishpeming, Negaunee and westerly.
 As such, the M-178 designation is retired and its 13-year history comes to a close.